 Though some zoos plan on reintroducing the animals into the wild after a while, living in zoos makes it impossible for some animals.
 For example, a lion might have difficulty adjusting to hunting for its meals when it has spent years being fed and lazing around.

 3. Altered Behavior

 Wild animals have certain behaviors that are uniquely influenced by their environments.
-Taking an animal –say a big cat, into an enclosed habitat when she can’t hunt for herself can be detrimental to her life skills.
+Taking an animal –a big cat- into an enclosed habitat when she can’t hunt for herself can harm her life skills.

 When big predators are brought up on dead meat and never have to hunt for themselves, mingle with the prey they can’t hunt, and entertain humans with tricks, they get further from their natural behaviors.

-Lack of learning valuable animal life skills such as hunting and social structures eventually leads to the alteration of the said animal’s behavior.
+Lack of learning valuable animal life skills such as hunting and social structures eventually alters the animal’s behavior.

 This alteration of the animals’ behavior will eventually do more harm than good.
 Reintroduced animals have a hard time coping with life in the wild after long periods away.

 See Related: What Is The Hunter’s Role in Wildlife Conservation?

 Though the zoo’s business has grown from what it was over a century ago, there are still some things that can be improved.
 Animals are forced to live in artificial habitats that aren’t anywhere close to their former homes (the wild).
 Their sleeping quarters can get overcrowded, leading to the animals harming each other.